zakirullin/cognitive-load/README.md

 Things got partially altered in `UserController`: `🧠+++`
 Finally we're here, `AdminController`, let's code stuff! `🧠++++`

-Oh, wait, there's `SuperuserController`, which extends `AdminController`.
+Oh, wait, there's `SuperuserController` extending `AdminController`.
 By modifying `AdminController` we can break things in the inherited class, so let's dive in `SuperuserController` first: `🤯`

 Prefer composition over inheritance.
 We won't go into the details - there are enough articles on the topic.